 The overall performance issues of data parallel programing models like MapReduce are well understood.
-DryadLINQ simplifies usage by leaving the details of scheduling, communication, and data access to underlying runtime systems that hide the low-level complexity of parallel programming.
-However, such an abstraction may come at a price in terms of performance when applied to a wide range of applications that port to multi-core and heterogeneous systems.
-We have conducted extensive experiments on DryadLINQ/DryadLINQ CTP and its usage in a recent publication [5] to identify the classes of applications that fit well.
+Dryad simplifies usage by leaving the details of scheduling, communication, and data access to underlying runtime systems that hide the low-level complexity of parallel programming.
+However, such an abstraction may come at a price in terms of performance when applied to a wide range of applications that port to multicore and heterogeneous systems.
+We have conducted extensive experiments on DryadLINQ/Dryad CTP and its usage in a recent publication [5] to identify the classes of applications that fit well.
 It is based on our evaluation of DryadLINQ, which was published as a Community Technology Preview (CTP) in December 2010.

 Let us explain how this new report fits with earlier results.
 This report extends significantly the results presented in our earlier DryadLINQ evaluation [2] and we have not repeated discussions given earlier.
-The first report in particular focused on comparing DryadLINQ with Hadoop and MPI and covered multiple pleasing parallel (essentially independent) applications.
+The first report in particular focused on comparing Dryad with Hadoop and MPI and covered multiple pleasing parallel (essentially independent) applications.
 Further it covered K-means clustering as an example of an important iterative algorithm and used this to motivate the Iterative MapReduce runtime.
 The original report had an analysis of applications suitable for MapReduce and its iterative extensions which is still accurate but not repeated here.

 In this report we use a newer version of DryadLINQ (CTP) programming models and can be applied to three different types of classic scientific applications including pleasingly parallel, hybrid distributed and shared memory, and distributed grouped aggregation.
-We further give a comparative analysis of DryadLINQ CTP and Hadoop.
-Our focus was on novel features of this runtime and particularly challenging applications.
-We cover an essentially pleasing parallel application consisting of Map and Reduce steps, the Smith Waterman Gotoh (SWG) [6] algorithm for dissimilarity computation in bioinformatics.
+Our focus was on novel features of this run time and particularly challenging applications.
+We cover a single pleasing parallel application consisting of Map and Reduce steps, the Smith Waterman Gotoh (SWG) [6] algorithm for dissimilarity computation in bioinformatics.
 In this case, we study in detail load balancing with inhomogeneity in cluster and application characteristics.
 We implement SWG with ApplyPerPartition operator, which can be considered as a distributed version of "Apply" in SQL.
 We cover the use of hybrid programming to combine inter-node distributed memory with intra-node shared memory parallelization, using multicore threading and DryadLINQ for the case of matrix multiplication which was covered briefly in the first report.
-We port multicore technologies including PLINQ and TPL into a userdefined function within DryadLINQ queries.
-Our new discussion is much more comprehensive than the first paper [5] and has an extensive discussion of the performance of different parallel algorithms on different programming models for threads.
-The other major application we look at is Pagerank which is sparse matrix vector multiplication, implemented as an iterative algorithm using power method.
-Here we compare several of the sophisticated LINO models for data access.
+We port multicore technologies including PLINQ and TPL into a user-defined function within DryadLINQ queries.
+Our new discussion is much more comprehensive than the first paper and has an extensive discussion of the performance of different parallel algorithms on different programming models for threads.
+The other major application we look at is Pagerank which like matrix multiplication has an iterative algorithm.
+Here we compare several of the sophisticated LINQ models for data access.
 PageRank is a communication-intensive application that requires joining two input data streams and performing the grouped aggregation over partial results.
 We implemented the PageRank application with three distributed grouped aggregation approaches.
 The new paper has comments on usability and use of DryadLINQ in education, which were not in the original report [2].